 - F shares may be subscribed only by institutional investors in the sense of Art.
 174 par.
 2 lett. c) of the Law of 2010, which invest and hold at least 20 million in the currency of the Share Class or who have concluded a corresponding agreement with a company in the Vontobel Group.
 F shares are accumulating (no distribution) and shall be issued only by Sub-Funds which envisage a Performance Fee in the Special Part applicable to the relevant Sub-Fund; F shares shall provide a higher management fee than other share classes for institutional investors whereas a Performance Fee shall not be calculated for and not be charged to the F shares. - G shares are reserved exclusively for institutional investors in the sense of Art.
 174 par.
 2 lett. c) of the 2010 Law which invest and hold at least 50 million in the currency of the Share Class.
 An investor is still considered eligible for this Share Class if the value of his holdings falls below the above minimum holding threshold due to market movements.
 G Shares are accumulating (no distribution); - H (hedged) shares may be subscribed by any type of investor and are accumulating (no distribution) and are issued in a currency other than the reference currency of the relevant Sub-Fund.
 The subscription currency of the Share Class is always hedged against the reference currency of the relevant Sub-Fund.
-However, the extent of the hedge may slightly fluctuate around the full hedge level; - I shares may be subscribed only by institutional investors in the sense of Art.
+However, the extent of the hedge may slightly fluctuate around the full hedge level; - PH (partially hedged) shares may be subscribed by any type of investor, are accumulating (no distribution) and are issued in a currency other than the reference currency of the relevant Sub-Fund.
+PH (partially hedged) shares will seek to hedge only exposure to the proportion of the main investment currency of the portfolio of a Sub-Fund against the currency of the Share Class.
+Investors should be aware that these Share Classes will retain a level of currency exposure to the other investment currencies of the Sub-Fund portfolio other than the main investment currency.
+This exposure can be significant.
+For example: The Reference Currency of a Sub-Fund is USD, the Share Class currency is CHF and the main part of the Sub-Fund's assets is invested in EUR.
+This PH CHF Share Class seeks to hedge only the proportion of the EUR portion of the Sub-Fund's portfolio against CHF.
+The PH CHF share class thus will retain currency exposure to the other investment currencies of the Sub-Fund's portfolio. - I shares may be subscribed only by institutional investors in the sense of Art.
 174 par.
-2 lett. c) of the 2010 Law and are accumulating (no distribution); - N shares may be subscribed only - by investors in the United Kingdom and the Netherlands and - by investors in other countries, acting on their own behalf or on behalf of their own clients (who may be any type of investor) and who have concluded a separate agreement with their clients.
-The universe of such investors acting on behalf of their own clients include entities who have received a discretionary portfolio management mandate or signed an independent advisory services agreement with their clients.
+2 lett. c) of the 2010 Law and are accumulating (no distribution); - N shares may be subscribed only - by investors who are prohibited from accepting and retaining inducements from third parties under applicable laws and regulations or court rulings, such as in the United Kingdom and the Netherlands and by investors with separate fee arrangements with their clients for the provision of discretionary portfolio management services or independent advice services or who have a separate fee arrangement with their clients for the provision of non-independent advice in cases in which they have agreed not to accept and retain inducements from third parties.

-The shares are accumulating (no distribution) and do not grant any rebates or retrocessions to the investors;
+The shares are accumulating (no distribution) and do not grant any rebates or retrocessions;